shulhi/dnstop/README.md

 Note that you might need to change the `Makefile` generated after running the configure to include `-lpthread` flag under the `LIBS`.

 # Extra options
 Additional feature is able to save the report in comma separated value for query name report.
 This is run every 30s or after user defined interval to `/tmp` or user defined location.
+Report is run on a different thread, so it does not block the main thread from continuing.

 Why?
 Current build from original author does not allow interactive tty to be piped/redirected to file.
 I need to run a report based on this, thus the workaround.